 Christmas markets in Europe have become a popular tourist attraction for visitors from the U.S. in recent years.
-The markets represent a time-honored tradition that dates back of hundreds of years.
+The markets represent a time-honored tradition that dates back hundreds of years.
 Multi-day cruises and bus tours of Christmas markets are much in demand.
 The markets pride themselves on locally produced goods and merchandise, so visitors can take home an authentic souvenir to remember.

 Here’s a list of the top villages and cities for Christmas markets in France.

 Strasbourg has the oldest Christmas market in France, which started in 1570.
 Today, the Strasbourg market is the largest in France with some 300 stalls and a total of 11 markets.
 Specialty markets include a children’s Christmas village with toy stalls, handicrafts, and a merry-go-round, a book market, a section with wines, and local craftspeople.